NanoComp/meep/doc/docs/Scheme_Tutorials/Basics.md

 Visualizing 3d Structures
 -------------------------

-The previous examples were based on 1d or 2d structures which can be visualized using [h5topng](https://github.com/NanoComp/h5utils/blob/master/doc/h5topng-man.md) of the [h5utils](https://github.com/NanoComp/h5utils) package.
+The previous examples were based on a 1d or 2d cell in which the structures and fields can be visualized using [h5topng](https://github.com/NanoComp/h5utils/blob/master/doc/h5topng-man.md) of the [h5utils](https://github.com/NanoComp/h5utils) package.
 In order to visualize 3d structures, you can use [Mayavi](https://docs.enthought.com/mayavi/mayavi/).
 The following example, which includes a simulation script and shell commands, involves a sphere with index 3.5 perforated by a conical hole.
 There are no other simulation parameters specified.
 The permittivity data is written to an HDF5 file using [output-epsilon](../Scheme_User_Interface.md#output-functions).
 The HDF5 data is then converted to [VTK](https://en.wikipedia.org/wiki/VTK) using [h5tovtk](https://github.com/NanoComp/h5utils/blob/master/doc/h5tovtk-man.md).
 VTK data can be visualized using Mayavi or Paraview via the `IsoSurface` module.

 ```scm
 (set-param! resolution 50)